uselagoon/lagoon/docs/applications/other.md

 ## Hugo

-This brief example shows how to build a Hugo website and serve it as static files in an nginx image.
+This brief example shows how to build a Hugo website and serve it as static files in an NGINX image.
 The commons image is used to add Hugo, copy the site in, and build it.
-The nginx image is then used to serve the site, with the addition of a customised nginx config.
+The NGINX image is then used to serve the site, with the addition of a customized NGINX config.

 ```bash title="nginx.dockerfile snippet"
 FROM uselagoon/commons as builder